GouthamKannan/kitchen-recipe-frontend/README.md

-# TO DO APPLICATION
+# KITCHEN RECIPE MANAGEMENT

-This application allows user to create and manage tickets.
-The user can move the tickets between open and resolved state, assign a new user and change priority.
-The admin user has the previlage to approve or delete new user requests.
+This application allows user to create and manage kitchen recipes.
+The user can add, edit and delete the recipes and can upvote or downvote the recipes.

-This repository contains the backend source code of the application.
+This repository contains the frontend source code of the application.

 # TECH STACK